microsoft/win32metadata/docs/architecture.md

 Project-specific settings are included within [emitter.settings.rsp](../generation/WinSDK/emitter.settings.rsp).

+ClangSharp was designed to create C#-compilable code from Win32 headers.
+Because its goal is to create C#-compilable code while also preserving pointers, it can't always express things in the way we would like for metadata, which is meant to be language-agnostic.
+For example, the CLR will not allow managed types such as "interface" or "delegate" to be on an unsafe struct (a struct that gets pointed to or includes pointers).
+This means ClangSharp emits COM objects as structs instead of interfaces, so that a COM object can exist on an unsafe struct.
+A .winmd does not have such restrictions, so ClangSharpSourceCompilation handles manipulating the generated CLR-compliant C# files into the language-agnostic metadata representation.

 #### NamesToCorrectNamespacesMover

 This class moves APIs to namespaces based on [requiredNamespacesForNames.rsp](../generation/WinSDK/requiredNamespacesForNames.rsp).

 #### MetadataSyntaxTreeCleaner

-This class visits each node in the C# abstract syntax trees (AST) and applies modifications.
+This class visits each node in the C# abstract syntax trees (AST) and applies modifications such as remaps and custom attributes.

 #### CrossArchTreeMerger